Adaptable. Scalable. Innovative. Flexible… AS IF: the blog

 Sam Howard’s top tips for whether to go with a freelancer or an agency.

-Recently I turned down a brief.
-Even my 11 year old questioned the sanity of that one, “Have you seen my Christmas list?” he queried.
+Recently, I turned down a brief.
+Even my 11-year-old questioned the sanity of that one, “Have you seen my Christmas list?” he queried.

-2) Expertise: So if you need lots of different sectors covered off as described above, 100s of media outlets, it’s agency all the way, if you need integrated services, again an agency is often a smart choice although most freelancers have a trusted network they partner up with.
+So if you need lots of different sectors covered off as described above, 100s of media outlets, it’s agency all the way, if you need integrated services, again an agency is often a smart choice although most freelancers have a trusted network they partner up with.
 But if you want access to senior level support or a fair amount of hand holding again a freelancer might be a better fit as account directors can be pretty thinly spread in a busy agency across six accounts or more.
 So your monthly retainer may only allows for a day – to half a day of precious ‘AD’ time.

 PR Agency or PR freelancer?
 Who best to tell your particular company story? blog